hrbigelow/transformer-aiayn/README.md

 Shown above is a training run for about 260k steps (about 16 epochs per 100k steps).
 Blue: perplexity on WMT14/en-de 4.5 M training, with dropout.
 Orange: perplexity on newstest2013, with dropout.
 Green: perplexity on newstest2013, no dropout.
 Red:
-Bleu score (red line) on newstest2013 set, no dropout.  newstest2013 has 3000 sentences.
+Bleu score on newstest2013 set, no dropout.  newstest2013 has 3000 sentences.

 ![Learning rate](assets/jul18-lr-40k.png)